Trump Administration Puts 750K Food Stamp Recipients At Risk Of Losing Benefits

 — GenerationNKH (@GenerationNKH) April 5, 2019

-Presently, individual states do have the option of waiving these requires if the unemployment rate in the area is higher than normal.
+Presently, individual states do have the option of waiving these requirements if the unemployment rate in the area is higher than normal.
 The reason these requirements are waived is because – per the Department of Labor – there are not enough jobs to go around to the able-bodied adults living in the area.

 The Trump administration’s proposal is aiming at tightening what individual states are able to argue as insufficient jobs.
-The new plan would also require the unemployment rate in the area to be at least seven percent.
+The new plan would also require the unemployment rate in the area to be at least 7 percent.

 A public comment period, which ends Tuesday, has so far drawn more than 28,000 comments overwhelmingly against the proposed rule.https://t.co/nQ6usQtsc7